C-Stew/SkyrimSE-Modlist/index.md

 - 16GB DDR4-2933MHz

 **Storage Requirements:**
-- 7.9GB for Archives + 11.8GB for Mod Files + Skyrim SE (Approx. 13GB Base, 24.5GB after Mods)
+- 10.3GB for Archives + 15GB for Mod Files + Skyrim SE (Approx. 13GB Base, 27.6GB after Mods)
+  - Total Space Requirements comes out to be **53GB for Skyrim SE and all mod files**.
+While this is a hefty number, it's fairly standard for mod lists that replace the majority of the game's textures and sounds. *Note: These numbers are subject to change as the list is further developed.*

 **According to ESO & UI’s [SKYRIM SE MOD LISTS](https://eso-ui.com/skyrim-se/) page*